Olga Kurylenko: Personal life

 Kurylenko acquired French citizenship in 2001, which she called "a practical decision" because it was easier to travel with a French passport without a visa, as opposed to travelling with a Ukrainian passport.
-She married French fashion photographer Cedric van Mol in 2000.
-The couple divorced four years later.
-She married American mobile phone accessory entrepreneur Damian Gabrielle in 2006; the marriage ended in divorce in late 2007.
-Kurylenko moved to London in 2009.

-Kurylenko and her former partner, English actor and writer Max Benitz, have one sonwho was born in October 2015.
+In 2000, Kurylenko married French fashion photographer Cedric van Mol, whom she divorced four years later.
+In 2006, Kurylenko married American mobile phone accessory entrepreneur Damian Gabrielle, whom she divorced the next year.
+She moved to London in 2009.
+Kurylenko has a son with her former partner, English actor and writer Max Benitz, whom she met in 2014.

-On 24 February 2022, during the Russian invasion of Ukraine, which is part of Russian-Ukrainian war, she expressed support for Ukraine.